willchanpm/notion-summarizer-app/README.md

 # 🎤 Notion Meeting Summarizer

-A Next.js web application that records meetings, transcribes them using OpenAI's Whisper API, generates summaries with GPT-4, and saves everything to Notion.
+A Next.js web application that records meetings, transcribes them using OpenAI's Whisper API, generates summaries with GPT-4, and saves everything to Notion. **Now with automatic speaker diarization!**

 ## ✨ Features

 - **🎙️ Audio Recording**: Record meetings directly in your browser using the MediaRecorder API
 - **🤖 AI Transcription**: Convert speech to text using OpenAI's Whisper API
+- **👥 Speaker Diarization**: Automatically identify and label different speakers in the conversation
 - **📝 AI Summarization**: Generate bullet-point summaries using OpenAI's GPT-4
 - **📚 Notion Integration**: Automatically save transcripts and summaries to your Notion database
 - **🎨 Modern UI**: Clean, responsive interface with dark green theme